-3.1 All references in this Procedure to the Head of School includes their appointed nominee.

-- 3.2 At all stages of this Procedure the student is entitled to be accompanied and/or represented by a person of their choosing, who may be a member of the Students' Union Advice and Representation Centre.
-This Procedure is intended to be fair and to comply with the rules of natural justice.
-The Procedure is not a formal court process, and therefore should not be adversarial or overly legalistic, and there is no need for anyone to have formal legal representation. - 3.3 The University will make reasonable adjustments to this Procedure if required by a student's inclusivity needs or for other good reason.
+- 3.1 All references in this Procedure to the Head of School includes their appointed nominee. - 3.2 This internal Procedure is intended to be fair and to comply with the rules of natural justice.
+At all stages of this Procedure the student is entitled to be accompanied and/or represented by a person of their choosing, who may be a member of the Students' Union Advice and Representation Centre.
+There is no objection if the person is legally qualified, so long as that person understands and respects the nature of the proceedings and does not adopt an adversarial or overly legalistic stance. - 3.3 The University will make reasonable adjustments to this Procedure if required by a student's inclusivity needs or for other good reason. - 3.4 The University recognises that it can be a stressful experience for students who are involved in fitness to practise proceedings, therefore, students will be advised of the range of support services that are available in Student Wellbeing Services.